COVID-19 Vaccine Purchasing & Manufacturing Arrangements

 The international pooled purchasing mechanism for COVID-19 vaccines, COVAX, led by the World Health Organization, CEPI, and Gavi, the Vaccines Alliance, is intended to ensure equitable access to vaccines for each participating country.
 More than 180 countries – including 90 self-financing upper middle- and high-income countries, and 92 low- and lower middle-income countries – are reported to be participating in COVAX.
 However, COVAX has yet to secure sufficient funding for an adequate number of vaccines to reach its goal of 20% coverage for all participating countries in 2021.
 As of February 3, 2021, it is projecting coverage for 3.3% of the total population of participating countries in the first half of 2021.
 This poses a particular challenge for the many countries, primarily low- and lower-middle income, that appear to be relying entirely or largely on their participation in COVAX to secure access to vaccines, having made no other publicly available vaccine purchase arrangements to date.

-In the next year, as manufacturing capacity remains limited, most of the available doses will go to high-income countries, who have reserved the greatest number of vaccine doses – amounting to 3.93 doses/capita (the European Union arrangements are included in this figure).
-In contrast, upper middle income countries have, through bilateral arrangements, secured enough for 0.48 doses/capita, and lower-middle income countries have secured 0.17 doses/capita.
+In the next year, as manufacturing capacity remains limited, most of the available doses will go to high-income countries, who have reserved the greatest number of vaccine doses – amounting to 216% population coverage (the European Union arrangements are included in this figure, as are the number of doses for each vaccine).
+In contrast, upper middle income countries have, through bilateral arrangements, secured enough for 28.24% population coverage, and lower-middle income countries have secured 11.94% population coverage.
 This may be a significant underestimate, however, as middle-income countries Russia, China and India are able to produce significant volumes of vaccines, but we have found little public information on total volumes to be produced and/or exported.

-Low-income countries have bilaterally secured only 0.03 doses/capita.
-However, these numbers exclude the 970 million doses available for African Union members to purchase through arrangements between the African Union and vaccine producers; this arrangement would equate to 0.75 doses/capita across the African Union, or roughly 42 percent population coverage (taking into account the number of doses required for each candidate).
+Low-income countries have bilaterally secured enough vaccines to cover 1.48% of the population.
+However, these numbers exclude the 570 million doses available for African Union members to purchase through arrangements between the African Union and vaccine producers; this arrangement would equate to roughly 30.32% population coverage.

 Many countries have included provisions in their contracts to buy additional doses at a later date, those optional doses are not included in the totals presented here.
 These optional doses are, however, included separately in the full dataset.
 In addition, it is important to note that these calculations do not include donations of doses of vaccines between countries nor do they include doses anticipated through COVAX.